 Anime and Manga

-Partially explained in Mobile Suit Gundam, through liberal application of Applied Phlebotinum that screws with long-range sensors and targeting.
+- Partially explained in Mobile Suit Gundam, through liberal application of Applied Phlebotinum that screws with long-range sensors and targeting.
 The creator realized that futuristic space combat would most likely NOT involve giant robots and sword fights, so he came up with the Minovsky Particle - when spread out over an area, the aforementioned particles destroy unshielded circuitry (making guided missiles useless) and refract all beams and signals pointed through it (so no lasers, guidance beams, or sensors.)
 Thus the Mobile Suit, which is big enough to carry electronic shielding and tough enough to take on the enemy at close range where sensors are unnecessary, becomes the most effective weapons platform.
-Though they tend to be armed with all sorts of powerful gun-type weaponry, they are designed to only fight things they are close enough to see, thus invoking this trope.
+Though they tend to be armed with all sorts of powerful gun-type weaponry (one episode of Mobile Suit Gundam: The 08th MS Team featured a long-range shootout between two Mobile Suits ten kilometers away), they are primarily designed to fight things they are close enough to see, thus invoking this trope.

 Irritatingly, in Heinlein's original book, the swathes of text describing the training of the Mobile Infantry explicitly point out that the soldiers are put through terrifyingly difficult training, and that by the time they are sent to fight bugs, each is a veritable grandmaster of war and death.
 In fact, the fact that the humans bother training their soldiers is what sets them off from the bugs: they just hatch more, and don't bother with any fancy prep.

-The final battle in Film/Red counts, because although not at such close range as some of the other mentions, the range it actually happened at is below (or on the borderline of) the arming range of an RPG-7.
+- The final battle in RED counts, because although not at such close range as some of the other mentions, the range it actually happened at is below (or on the borderline of) the arming range of an RPG-7.

 Justified, however, in that she lives in a big city, so most of her combats would be in an urban environment with shorter line-of-sight range, and many of her foes are supernatural, and much faster than humans.
 They are capable of better dodging, and closing the distance, much better than a vanilla human would be.